Name: Rudrika Gohel

 undergo the punishment for the crime which he didn't perpetrate.

-"We have left the villages, but the masters still own us, body, soul
+"We have left the villages, but the masters still own us, body, soul and ares."

 This dialogue shows how boldly Adiga make satire on the Indian society.
 Mr. Ashok visits Delhi for the same purpose, to solve his tax problem regarding coal mines.
 The rich people always visit to Delhi to settle their black money but the deprived goes in the search of light for better life.
 Adiga rightly describes the conditions of slum dogs.